kendraio/kendraio-app/README.md

 `npm run e2e:autorun` is good for automatically running unit and E2E tests ONCE, using an already running server.

-`npm run e2e:serve_and_test` will start the dev server, and run unit and E2E headless tests once automatically and stop.
-It this is configured to work automatically in a headless environment, and will run in a container, producing a HTML report file and JSON file at `cypress/results/mochawesome.json` on first run.
+`npm run e2e:serve_and_test` will start the dev server, and run unit and E2E headless tests once automatically and stop, producing a HTML report file and JSON file at `cypress/results/mochawesome.json` on first run.

 The existing `npx ng e2e` Angular command works too, but requires clicking on the set of tests that need running.
 It builds and runs the server then runs E2E tests once.